p-zalejko/change-data-capture-example/slides.md

 ## Debezium/CDC - findings

 - "raw" CDC might not be good for business events:
+  - transactions are not "visible" as atomic operations
   - events contain everything from tables
   - each table has its own topic/event
   - JOINs hard to re-create from events